 Long-term Care Quality

-In addition, we gave this facility a B in our long-term care category.
-This happens to be one of our better scores.
-Nursing homes that receive this kind of grade in long-term care typically provide consistent 24/7 care to ensure patients are kept in good health.
-Once we looked at the amount of care provided by nurses and other staff, we then analyzed the nursing home's vaccination record.
-This facility vaccinated 89.189186 percent of its residents against pneumonia, which happens to be slightly below what we were hoping for but still a respectable figure.
-While its vaccination rate was a bit lower than we hoped for, at least this facility was able to limit hospitalizations.
-It had only 0.01 hospitalizations per one thousand long-term resident days, which is a remarkably low figure.
+Another one of this facility's more favorable category scores came in the category of long-term care.
+In that category, we gave this nursing home a grade of B+.
+It actually performed better than most nursing homes in this area.
+For long-term care residents, the primary goal is to keep patients as healthy and safe as possible.
+This is different than skilled nursing or short-term care where the goal is to rehabilitate residents.
+Once we looked at the quantity of care provided by nurses aids and other staff, we then analyzed the facility's vaccination data.
+This facility vaccinated 83.62069 percent of its residents for pneumonia, which happens to be slightly lower than we anticipated but still a decent percentage.
+While its vaccination rate was a bit lower than we had hoped, we were pleased to find facility was able to limit hospitalizations.
+In fact, it had only 0.01 hospitalizations per one thousand long-term resident days, which is an impressively low number.

 Does this page answer your questions about Hickory Creek at Columbus?